 Outside Plant (OSP) Designer

 The OSP credential recognizes those who demonstrate proficiency in outside plant design.

-The ITS Cabling Installation Training and Credential Program promotes a progressive career path for commercial cabling installers who learn how to properly conduct site surveys, pull wire/cable, and terminate and test copper and optical fiber cable to the highest level of specification.
+The BICSI Cabling Installation Training and Credential Program promotes a progressive career path for commercial cabling installers who learn how to properly conduct site surveys, pull wire/cable, and terminate and test copper and optical fiber cable to the highest level of specification.